Inspiration

 If you're into eating your weed, you can take up a cannabis cooking class and learn how to cook, bake, and properly infuse your favorite meals with professional chefs who know their way around the canna kitchen.

-And if you don't want to cook your own weed, you can visit specialized restaurants, takeaways, and bakeries, and get yourself some tasty edibles or cannabis infused cuisines.
+And if you don't want to cook your own weed, you can visit specialized restaurants, takeaways, and bakeries, and get yourself a cannabis infused cuisine or some sweet, tasty edibles.

 Festivals & Events